 19. Cook something.
 Apartment rentals make it easier to have access to a kitchen while you travel and when it’s raining, comfort food goes down a treat.
 If you don’t have access to a kitchen, look for a local cooking course.

 20. Visit a museum.
 Even the smallest, one-horse towns tend to have a museum and it’s a great activity in the rain which also leaves you feeling like you’ve explored something of your destination.
-For better immersion, try to find a guide to talk you through the museum.
+For better immersion, try to find a guide to walk you through the museum.

 21. Make some new friends.
 Those people hanging around in the lobby – they’re bored and frustrated too.
 Strike up a conversation.
 You never know, they could become friends for life or at least have an idea of things to do when it’s raining on holiday.

 22. Charge all your electronic devices.
 Laptop, tablet, phone, camera, external battery.
 When was the last time they all had a full battery at the same time?
-Get everything charged so your ready to go exploring when the rain does stop.
+Get everything charged so you’re ready to go exploring when the rain does stop.

 23. Organise your luggage.
 Where did you put that sunblock when you shoved it in your bag in a hurry and why is your hand sanitiser at the bottom of your dirty laundry when it should be in your handbag.
 Get your stuff together so you spend less time looking for things and more time adventuring when the weather turns for the better.